gvwilson/sensibleadventures/nardica/nardica.md

 (no, that didn't make any sense, Honesty must have meant some cameras), so they had to be careful what they said.

-She squeezed Honesty's hand to signal that she understood.
-There was no point trying to spot the cameras---they could be as small as grains of sand as long as there were enough of them to relay what they heard and saw back to whichever monkey-smart core had been tasked with keeping an eye on the repair yard.
+There was no point trying to spot the cameras---they could be as small as grains of sand, as long as there were enough of them.
+Each would pass information to the next in low-energy micro-bursts of not-quite-static until it reached whatever monkey-smart core the Marines had told to keep an eye on the repair yard.
+That core wouldn't sleep and wouldn't get bored, but it couldn't see everything.
+The machine wars migth have ended long ago, but the tricks people had used to stay alive and fight back still worked---at least,
+Iffy hoped they did.

+She squeezed Honesty's hand twice to signal that she understood.
-But when she loosened her grip,
+When she tried to loosen her grip,
 Honesty tightened hers.
 Iffy waited for more taps.
 When they didn't come,
 she realized that her friend was sending a different kind of message.
-She walked the last hundred meters to the salvage booth with a smile on her face that would have made her aunt blink in disbelief.
+She walked the last hundred meters to the workshop with a dazed smile on her face that would have made her aunt sigh happily.

-Honesty's father and uncle looked up and said, "G'day," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
+Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
 "You gi'n her th' news yen?"
-her father asked,
+her First asked,
-his Aussie accent as strong as the tea he poured for Iffy.
+her accent as strong as the tea she poured for Iffy without asking.

 Honesty rolled her eyes.
-"Daaaad!"
+"Seriously!?"

 "Sorry,"
-her father said unapologetically.
+her First said unapologetically.
-Her uncle looked up from his workbench long enough to grin, his magnifying glasses making his eyes look cartoon-huge.
+Her Second looked up from her workbench long enough to grin, her magnifying glasses making her eyes look cartoon-huge.

 "What news?"
 Iffy asked.

-Honesty hesitated.
-"I got my call-up yesterday," she finally blurted.
+"I got call-up yesterday," Honesty blurted.
-"Whole bunch of us did.
+"Whole bunch of us 'long the docks got 'em.
-We got induction tonight."
+We gotta go 'long induction t'night."

 Iffy's jaw dropped.
 "Tonight?
 What's th' rush?"

 Honesty shrugged,
-settling herself on a stool next to her own workbench.
+settling herself on a stool next to the square meter of workbench where she practiced her salvage skills on the easier bits and pieces of tech that came her family's way.
 "Dunno.
 Lotsa folk are askin' that,
 but the blues ain't saying',